carbon-language/carbon-lang/llvm/docs/tutorial/LangImpl1.rst

    - Because a lot of people are interested in using LLVM as a JIT, we'll dive right into it and show you the 3 lines it takes to add JIT support.
-LLVM is also useful in many other ways, but this is one simple and "sexy" way to shows off its power. :)
+LLVM is also useful in many other ways, but this is one simple and "sexy" way to show off its power. :)
 -  `Chapter #5 <LangImpl5.html>`_: Extending the Language: Control
    Flow - With the language up and running, we show how to extend it with control flow operations (if/then/else and a 'for' loop).
 This